Stanisław Masłowski: Art studies

 Since 1871 Stanisław Masłowski lived in Warsaw, where his father was transferred by court administration.
 His studies at the Warsaw School of Drawing (i. e.
 Wojciech Gerson's drawing school) lasted perhaps permanently in 1871–1875.
 "In this school I received – finds the artist in an autobiographical note – the advice of Mr. Gerson and Mr. Aleksander Kamiński."

 In 1875 Masłowski received the silver medal of the Academy of Fine Arts in St. Petersburg, as an award for his school drawings.
 During this period he took an active part in the life of the famous atelier rented by a group of artists-painters: J. Chełmoński, S. Witkiewicz, A.Piotrowski and others in the "Hotel Europejski" in Warsaw.
 Sincere affection for his colleagues from "Europe" (as he called it) remained him for the rest of his life.

 However it was Ukraine, which gave to young Masłowski many painting emotions.
 For the first time he went there accompanied by writer Edward Chłopicki (1875).
 The second trip took place in 1876 (with this Ukrainian visit a number of Masłowski's letters to the artist-painter Władysław Leszczyński are involved).
 The next trips took place at least in 1878, and 1886.

 In 1884–1887 Stanisław Masłowski entered a new phase of creativity and a new environment.
 At that time, he developed close relations with the group of friendly painters and writers associated with "Wędrowiec" weekly magazine, including Aleksander Gierymski and Antoni Sygietyński, and young painters: Józef Pankiewicz and Władysław Podkowiński.
 In 1886 Masłowski spent half a year in Munich, where – as he writes – "worked at home".

 In Masłowski's creativity, years 1890–1907, was called a period of "the storm and ferment".
 Its initial phase is characterized by transition through impressionism and get away from it to find his own form.
 In 1897 Stanisław Masłowski became a member of the Society of Polish Artists "Sztuka" in Kraków, created at the initiative of Jan Stanisławski.
 A number of artists came from Warsaw e. g.: Józef Pankiewicz and Konstanty Laszczka.
-In 1899 Masłowski issued a number of watercolours in Aleksander Krywult Salon; this year and in 1902 he took part in the exhibitions of the Vienna Secession.
+In 1899 Masłowski issued a number of watercolors in Aleksander Krywult Salon; this year and in 1902 he took part in the exhibitions of the Vienna Secession.
 In 1900 he traveled to Italy and Paris.
 In 1900 at the Universal Exhibition in Paris, he gained a medal award for picture "The market in the Kazimierz".
 In 1901 he demonstrated a small watercolours in the "Chimera" monthly editorial.
 Collective exhibition in 1902 in the Zachęta ends the second phase of Masłowski's creative explorations.